Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Results

 \subsection{Reaction Rates}

 The reaction rate is specifically applicable to astrophysical data analysis, where accurate reaction rates give a sense of how experimental cross sections can be mapped onto astrophysical data.
-In the neutron capture reaction, this means accurate reaction rates describe how likely these reactions are to take place at different temperatures, ultimately highlighting the importance of the temperature of the environment on the neutron capture reaction as a whole.
+In the neutron capture reaction, this means that accurate reaction rates describe how likely these reactions are to take place at different temperatures, ultimately highlighting the importance of the temperature of the environment on the neutron capture reaction as a whole.

-In Figure \ref{fig:reactionrate}, two distinct sections of the temperature range are present.
-The first region where there is an agreement in reaction rate for thermal energies below $ 300$ keV.
-The second, where the reaction rate then decreases.
-For low thermal energies, specifically those present in the slow-neutron capture regime, s-process, $E_{KT}< 20$ keV, this agreement of reaction rates is present.
+In Fig. \ref{fig:reactionrate}, two distinct regions of the temperature range are present.
+The first region shows an agreement between the two TDCCWP with and without temperature dependence for thermal energies below $100$ keV.
+The second is where the TDCCWP calculation with thermal effects shows a decrease in reaction rate compared to that of the temperature-independent case.
+For low thermal energies, specifically those present in the slow-neutron capture regime, s-process, $kT<30$ keV, an agreement of reaction rates is present.
 This may explain why the slow neutron capture regime is dominant for this isotope.
-Since the reaction rate only decreases for temperatures in the rapid neutron capture regime, $E_{KT}>100$ keV, this could hint at why the s-process dominates the reaction mechanism in the osmium isotopes \cite{humayun2007s}.
-This $10\%$ reduction in reaction rates for $KT=500$ keV could highlight the reason why the synthesis of the $^{188}$Os is not generally found in r-process environments, but are found in s-process environments at much lower temperatures.
-The first step in this process would be to look at isotopes that are dominated by the r-process to show the validity of this statement in neutron-rich isotopes of californium exhibit this agreement in reaction rates for higher thermal energies \cite{grundl1977californium}.
+Since the reaction rate only decreases for temperatures much larger than generally present in the s-process, $kT>100$ keV, this could hint at why the s-process dominates the reaction mechanism in the osmium isotopes \cite{humayun2007s}.
+This $15\%$ reduction in reaction rates for $kT=250$ keV could highlight the reason why the synthesis of $^{188}$Os is generally not found in r-process environments, but is found in s-process environments at much lower temperatures.
+The first step in this process would be to look at isotopes that are dominated by the r-process to show the validity of this statement.